- Home

 What is influenza?

 Influenza viruses are generally spread from person to person through coughing or sneezing.
-You can also get the Flu by touching a contaminated surface and then touching your mouth or nose.
+You could also contract the flu by touching a contaminated surface and then touching your mouth or nose.

 - fever or chills